Chicago Premises Liability Lawyer | Chicago Premises Liability Law Firm

 - Make reasonable efforts to protect visitors from likely harm.
 We say “likely” and not “all” danger because some incidents are anomalies.

-- Continuing upon “likely” dangers, the second expectations of property owners are to consider foreseeable harms.
+- Continuing upon “likely” dangers, the second expectation of property owners is to consider foreseeable harms.
 Again, not all incidents are predictable.
 But the property owner is expected to consider any-and-all plausible future incidents and do everything in their power to avoid these incidents from occurring.
 An example of this is staying up to code with requirements set by law.

 Expectations must be fair and attainable.
 Property owners cannot be held liable for unfair expectations.

 - A business owner hosting a work party at his/her place of business should not be expected to hire security to ensure the safety of workers’ vehicles parked in the parking lot.